zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/segmentation/segments-editor-ui-reference.md

 | User | Select a specific User from a list. |
 | Name | The full name of the User. |

-Since Liferay Portal CE 7.3 GA1, these properties are also available for Users:
+Since Liferay DXP 7.2 SP2+, these properties are also available for Users:

 | Property | Description |
 | --- | --- |